chanzuckerberg/idetik/docs/guide/how-idetik-works.md

 ## Layers and Renderables

-A layer decides what to draw and how events should be handled.
-It reports its lifecycle through a [`LayerState`](/api/classes/Layer.html#layerstate) that begins at `initialized` and reaches `ready` once the layer has something to show.
-The renderer skips layers that are not ready and applications can subscribe to state changes to defer work until the first data has arrived.
+A layer decides what to draw and how to handle input.
+Its [`LayerState`](/api/classes/Layer.html#layerstate) controls whether the renderer draws it.
+The renderer calls `update()` every frame, but skips drawing until the state is `ready`.
+Built-in streaming layers switch to `ready` on their first update after attachment, whether or not any chunks have arrived.
+Applications can subscribe to state changes, but `ready` is not a signal that image data is available.

 Every layer carries three presentation settings. [`opacity`](/api/classes/Layer.html#opacity) scales its output. [`blendMode`](/api/classes/Layer.html#blendmode-1) chooses how its pixels combine with what is already drawn and also how objects within the layer combine with each other.